 If you’re asking yourself, "Can dogs eat tomatoes?," the answer is yes.
 You can feed a dog tomatoes, provided you do it in the right way.
 Red ripe tomatoes can be a great human food to share with your dog, as long as you take the proper precautions when feeding this fruit.

-Even though tomatoes are a fruit, they belong to the nightshade family of vegetables along with eggplant, tomatillo, white potato, and red bell peppers.
-The nightshade family comes with a set of precautions for dogs as the tomato can have very unpleasant and even dangerous side effects.
-Dog owners need to make sure to fully understand how to feed their dog a tomato safely for optimal digestion and overall health.
+Even though tomatoes are a fruit, they're part of the nightshade family of vegetables along with eggplant, tomatillo, white potato, and red bell peppers.
+The nightshade family comes with a set of precautions for dogs as parts of the tomato can have very unpleasant and even dangerous side effects.
+Dog owners need to make sure to understand how to safely feed their dog a tomato for optimal digestion and overall health.

 Are Tomatoes Safe for Dogs?

 The nightshade family contains a compound called solanine, which is a very toxic substance to horses, goats and other animals.
 Fortunately, dogs do not experience a toxic reaction to solanine unless you feed it to them in large quantities.
 Solanine is mainly found in the green parts of the tomato plant, such as the stem and leaves.
 There is some solanine in the ripe tomato but it’s such a low amount that when dogs eat ripe tomatoes in small amounts, this fruit is generally safe.

 When the stem or leaves are fed in large amounts to dogs, tomato poisoning, known as tomatine poisoning, can occur.
 Symptoms of tomatine toxicity include muscle weakness, allergic reaction, drooling, difficulty breathing, and loss of coordination.
 You’ll want to get in touch with your DVM as soon as possible if your dog consumes any green parts of the tomato and has these symptoms.